...

 Any natural or legal person can be a registered trade mark owner.
 A trade mark can be held jointly by several people or entities.

-It may seem insignificant, but deciding who will be registered as the owner of your trade mark is an important decision and one which should be given careful consideration.
+Deciding on who will be registered as the owner of your trade mark is an important decision.
 Trademarks are vulnerable to cancellation for non-use on the part of the trade mark owner.
 If the trade mark is examined for non-use cancellation, the use by an entity different to the registered owner may be disregarded, even if the entities are linked.
 So, if you own multiple businesses, it is important to make sure the trade mark is registered in the name of the one likely to use it first, and most.

 Our trade mark experts will assist you in identifying the most appropriate registered owner of your trade mark, and consider whether any additional documentation, such as intra-company licences, might be required to fully protect your position.